jacksmedia/site-jacksmedia/blog/www.md

 > - FP on these guys absolutely the healtiest thing I've ever witnessed, 260% gain in 3rd day
 > - top 10 volume since mint
 > - holders count growing steadily by the hour
+>
+> - WTF, I won 1st prize in the Karitha lore contest?!
+Free bottle of ElrondEnergy rum, plus secret entry to the Kalu'ak Faction DAO meetings comes with it, I'm enthused & glad my story was so well received.

 ## May '22 Thoughts on NFTs
 > - Holy Shibs I can't believe I actually traded those 2 GNOGONS for KROGAN ships!
 3 Ships + 2 Drifter pilots for 2 dragons seems great to me!